Geniusmania/ticket_app_UI_-Flutter/README.md

 - 👋 Hi, I’m @Geniusmania
-- 👀 I’m interested in ...hacking
+- 👀 I’m interested in app developement
-- 🌱 I’m currently learning ...python and cpp
+- 🌱 I’m currently learning flutter and Dart
 - 💞️ I’m looking to collaborate on ...experts
 - 📫 How to reach me ...baidoosolomon2001@gmail.com